 You will want your slow frequency revolutions to hover around 40 to 50 RPM.
 Set your grade at 3 percent to 5 percent, or lift the front wheel of your stationary trainer a few inches.
 Each set should last two to five minutes, and you should keep your heart rate low throughout.
 This exercise is primarily designed to focus on the form and power of your pedal strokes, not pure speed.
 So instead of building up your heart rate, keep it steady and put your concentration toward applying equal force throughout each entire pedal rotation.
 As you continue training, you can eventually increase the time or distance you spend practicing these revolutions.

 Now that you know the techniques to mastering the cycling leg of your triathlon, learn how to improve your swimming and running as well.
-Check out our other triathlon articles and lots more information on the next page.
+Check out our other triathlon articles and lots more information below.